Saxtuba: History

 The saxtuba was first conceived by Sax at his workshop in the Rue Saint-Georges in Paris around 1845.
 On 5 May 1849 Sax applied for a patent for a series of brasswind instruments fitted with cylinders.
 On 16 July 1849 he was granted French Patent 8351.
 The saxtubas were patented in 1852, in a certificate of addition to the main patent of 1849.
 Like Sax's saxhorns and saxotrombas, which were also covered by this patent, the saxtubas were equipped with pavillons tournants – that is to say, their bells could be pointed forward – which was considered ideal for instruments intended to be played by marching or mounted bands in the open air.

 The cylinders referred to in the patent application were piston valves which allowed the player to lower the pitch of the instrument's natural or open harmonics by one or more semitones.
-In 1843 Sax had patented his own version of the Berlin piston valve (i.e. the Berliner Pumpenventil, which had been invented independently by Heinrich Stölzel in 1827 and Wilhelm Friedrich Wieprecht in 1833).
+In 1843 Sax had patented his own version of the Berliner Pumpenventil (lit.
+'Berlin piston valve'), which was patented ten years earlier in Prussia by Wilhelm Friedrich Wieprecht in 1833.
 These were independent valves, which were not designed to be used in combination with one another, though the intonational problems that arose when they were so used could often be corrected by the player's technique.
 This was especially true in the case of the higher-pitched half-tube instruments, which were usually provided with just three valves, allowing the player to lower the pitch of any open note by one, two or three semitones when the valves were used one at a time, or by four, five or six semitones when the valves were used in combination.
 Before the invention of compensating valves (which could be used in combination without producing faulty intonation), lower-pitched instruments generally required extra valves in order to lower the pitch of an open note by more than three semitones.